How to Clean Your Stainless Steel

 How much water you should be drinking a day

-Water comprises 45–75% of your body weight and plays a key role in heart health, weight management, physical performance, and brain function (Healthline).
+Water comprises 45–75% of your body weight and plays a key role in heart health, weight management, physical performance, and brain function.
 We all need water to survive, but there are many different opinions on exactly how much water we should be drinking every day.

-Some people believe that we should be drinking up to 3 litres of water per day – however, this will vary from person to person, as drinking too much water can be dangerous.
+Some people believe that we should be drinking up to 3 litres of water per day, however this will vary from person to person, as drinking too much water can be dangerous.
 It can cause a condition called Hyponatremia, which is caused by a disruption in the electrolyte balance in your body.
-Symptoms may include nausea, confusion, and in some cases, death.
+Symptoms may include nausea, confusion, and in some cases, death (if you are concerned about your water intake, always seek medical advice).

 How many glasses of water should I be drinking per day?